 Porcupine Caribou: Celebrate and learn about the herd

-- Hear from the experts about the caribou's history, ecology, and future.
+- Attendees heard from the experts about the caribou's history, ecology, and future.

-- Bring your family to take part in caribou-themed crafts and fun learning activities.
+- Kids took part in caribou-themed crafts and fun learning activities.

-- Watch both new and classic films on caribou, including a sneak peek of "Camera Trap", the upcoming documentary about Peter Mather's quest to photograph the herd.
+- Both new and classic caribou films were screened, including a sneak peek of "Camera Trap", Marty O'Brien's upcoming documentary about Peter Mather's quest to photograph the herd.